FREE PATTERN

 To use the type shown in the photograph, push the smallest end of the threader through the eye of the needle.
 Poke the yarn through the hole in the end of the threader, then pull it back firmly, leaving the yarn threaded through the needle ready to use.

+If you don't have a threader you can use a piece of folded paper for the same purpose.
 Cut it narrow enough to fit through the eye of the needle and sandwich the end of the yarn between the fold.
 Pass the paper through the needle and the yarn will go too.

-Begin by threading the needle with the blue yarn and stitch the first 7 stitches in the top left hand corner of the chart using one of the three types of tent stitch.
+Thread the needle with the blue yarn and stitch the first 7 stitches in the top left hand corner of the chart using one of the three types of tent stitch.

-When all the tent stitches are in place, you can thread up with black yarn and outline (optional) using back stitch.
+When all the tent stitches are in place, thread up with black yarn and outline using back stitch (optional).
+To complete your coaster work an overcast stitch in blue over the edge.